Kyin

 Kyin (ကျင်) is a form of wrestling from Myanmar.
-It is practiced by the Rakhine people, a minority group in Myanmar.
-It is practiced in the Rakhine State.
+It is practiced by the Rakhine people in Myanmar.
 Tournaments of this sport are usually held during big occasions, for example, Rakhine State Day events.

 In Kyin wrestling tournaments, practitioners usually put on a display of warming-up dancing, which is called "kyin kwin" in their local language.
 Then the fighting is on.
 The rules are simple.
 No punching.
 No touching on the face.
 No attacking below the belt.
 The winner throws his opponent to the ground a fixed number of times.

+The walls near the cave of Shite-thaung Temple which was built in 1531 show early depiction of the sport of kyin wrestling.